GiPHouse/Website/docs/SERVERCONFIG.md

 # Serverconfig

-The GiPHouse website runs on a [Amazon LightSail](https://aws.amazon.com/lightsail/) server which currently has the IPv4 address `35.157.118.162` (IPv6 is not supported by Amazon Lightsail yet).
+The GiPHouse website runs on a [Amazon Lightsail](https://aws.amazon.com/lightsail/) server which currently has the IPv4 address `35.157.118.162` (IPv6 is not supported by Amazon Lightsail yet).
 This server can be reached via SSH (only with publickey).

-Some basic information about the server can be configured in the LightSail dashboard.
+Some basic information about the server can be configured in the Lightsail dashboard.
 This includes the firewall.
 We opened ports `22`, `80` and `443` to enable SSH, HTTP and HTTPS.

 ### Server Info